-Students who wish to appeal the withholding of payments due to unsatisfactory progress may submit a letter stating reason(s) for delay in progress to the Student Services office.
-The Appeals Committee (consisting of the Dean of Student Services, the Dean of Instruction, and the Chief Business Officer) will review the appeal and contact the student as soon as possible concerning their decision.
+Students who wish to appeal the withholding of payments due to unsatisfactory progress may submit a letter stating reason(s) for delay in progress to the Student Affairs office.
+The Appeals Committee (consisting of the Vice President for Student Affairs, the Vice President for Academic Affairs, and the Vice President for Business Affairs) will review the appeal and contact the student as soon as possible concerning their decision.
+Approval of an appeal may require the student to follow an academic plan developed with an academic advisor.